buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcRampTypeEnum.md

 # IfcRampTypeEnum

 This enumeration defines the basic configuration of the ramp type in terms of the number and shape of ramp flights.
 The type also distinguished turns by landings.
 In addition the subdivision of the straight and changing direction ramps is included.
-The ramp configurations are given for ramps without and with one and two landings.
+The ramp configurations are given for ramps without and with one and two landings.<!-- end of definition -->

 Ramps which are subdivided into more than two landings, or ramps with non-regular shapes are to be defined with type being USERDEFINED or NOTDEFINED.

 > HISTORY New enumeration in IFC2.0.

 ## Items